mprimi/go-bench-away/README.md

  * Less code repetition in commands
  - Spin loop in worker when server is down
  - Use template for bash script and maybe save it as artifact
- - Use template for jobs table (shared by all reports)

 Future/Wishlist:
  * Embedded mode - run server and worker in-process